Mharbulous/Front-First-Method/README.md

 # AI_Prompting

-This repository is a place to accumulate prompts for re-use.
+This repository is a place to accumulate:
+* Prompts for re-use.
+* Tips on how to use AI for coding.
+* Custom instructions
+* Coding workflows